kapouer/express-dom-pdf/README.md

 Presets accept these options:

 - quality: false (boolean) or screen|ebook|prepress|printer (string)
-- scale: device scale factor, changes value of window.devicePixelRatio
+- devicePixelRatio: changes value of window.devicePixelRatio
+- browser: which browser to use, see express-dom browser option
 - pdfa: boolean
 - pdfx: boolean
 - icc: profile path relative to iccdir (for pdfa, pdfx)